Feasting Your Way Through History in Doolin, Ireland

 Local Gastronomic delights: Glas restaurant at Hotel Doolin is home of the 30 mile menu!
 At Glas, they believe passionately in bringing the community into the kitchen.
 “We are proud to bring you this 30-mile menu where every ingredient is sourced in County Clare not more than 30 miles ‘as the crow flies’ from our hotel.”

 Find out more about the menu, suppliers and book your table here.

 Food Events & Festivals

 A Food Event or Festival Experience: Doolin and the Burren are home to some of the best annual foodie events, markets and festivals.
 Enjoy a day out and meet some of the best local food producers, brewers, distillers, farmers and chefs from the region.

 The Burren Food Trail hosts an annual series of food events throughout the Burren.
 These events focus, not only on food but also on the landscape that surrounds it.
 Each individual event represents a unique opportunity to combine good food with real, authentic interaction with the people who produced or prepared it, or indeed with the surrounding landscape, activities and heritage.
 To find out more about the Burren Food Trail events click here.

-Other local annual food events include the Burren Food Fayre which kicks off on Sunday, 27th October 2019 and the Burren Slow Food Festival which just took place in May.
 Keep an eye on our Events section to stay up to date on local food events.

 We hope this has inspired you to plan your next foodie trip to Doolin.